oscabriel/oscargabriel-dev/src/app/pages/blog/content/tanstacks-open-ai-sdk.md

 When you select `gpt-4o`, TypeScript knows exactly what provider options are valid for that model, which modalities it supports (text, image, audio), and what metadata each content type accepts.
 Pass an option that `gpt-4-turbo` doesn't support, and you get a useful compile error.

 ### Isomorphic Tool Definitions

-In TanStack AI, you define a tool once, then spawn server or client implementations from that single source of truth.

 ```typescript
 const weatherTool = toolDefinition({